About

 She holds a BFA in Photography from the Art Center College of Design in Pasadena, CA, a foundation that shaped her creative vision.
 Her passion for image-making has taken her across continents, capturing moments in the United States, Mexico, and Europe.
 Notably, she spent two years in Germany, doing product photography for BAYER and a six-month stint on a film project with renowned director Wim Wenders.

-In addition to writing and photography, Amy offers developmental editing services to writers seeking a sharp editorial eye and guidance toward refining their next draft.
-She is completing the capstone course in Creative Writing at UCLA and will release her debut novel, ESCAPE FROM TONGA, in October, 2025.
+In addition to writing and photography, Amy is currently completing the capstone course in Creative Writing at the UCLA Writers' Program.
+Her debut novel, ESCAPE FROM TONGA, will be released in November 2025.